VaishnaviSrivastava033/VaishnaviSrivastava033/README.md

 ## Hi there 👋

-I am Vaishnavi Srivastava, a AI and Machine Learning enthusiast passionate about Deep Learning and Natural Language Processing.
+I am Vaishnavi Srivastava, an AI and Machine Learning enthusiast passionate about Deep Learning and Natural Language Processing.

 - 🌱 I’m currently learning Data Structures, Algorithms, and Object-Oriented Programming with Java.
 - 👯 I want to collaborate on open-source projects, especially in machine learning and GenAI.